yamadashy/repopack/README.md

 #### Timeline
 - Current: Transition period begins
-- December 1st, 2024: The `repopack` npm package will be transferred
+- December 1st, 2024: Ownership of the [repopack npm package](https://npmjs.com/repopack) will be transferred to another party.
+The repomix package will continue to be maintained as usual

 We appreciate your understanding and cooperation during this transition.
-The project's functionality remains unchanged - only the name has been updated.

 ## 🌟 Features